Top

 Frequently Asked Questions

-There can be case expenses involved in investigating and pursuing a claim, and we can explain how those are handled before you decide to move forward.
-During your initial consultation, we walk through the fee agreement carefully so you understand how it works and can ask any questions.
-Our goal is to make the cost structure clear so you can focus on your health instead of worrying about hourly bills.
+We handle rideshare accident cases on a contingency fee basis.
+You don’t pay us upfront to get started.
+Our fee is a percentage of the amount recovered, and if there’s no recovery, you typically don’t owe an attorney fee.
+There can be case expenses involved in investigating and pursuing a claim, and we explain how those are handled before you decide to move forward.
+During your initial consultation, we walk through the fee agreement carefully so you can ask any questions and focus on your recovery instead of worrying about hourly bills.

 How Long Do Rideshare Accident Cases Usually Take?